sumedhabiswas/gaiax_meerlicht/README.md

-# Preparing BlackGEM and Gaia for O4
+# Preparing for Gaia and BlackGEM Searches for Electromagnetic Counterparts of Gravitational Wave Events during O4

 Link to the Announcement: https://www.cosmos.esa.int/web/gaia/iow_20210825